eleventy7/eider/README.md

     - Complex transactional objects read and write around 1.2 million messages/second (a roundtrip of around 0.82μs)
     - Simple non-transactional objects read and write at around 175 million messages/second (a roundtrip of around 5.7ns)

-Features that may be added to future versions:

-- Transaction support in the composite repositories
-- JEP 370, JEP 383 and Intel PCJ (https://github.com/pmem/pcj) implementations

 Features not planned for future releases:

 - byte[], BigDecimal, char or other type support